gwashark/RStudioRichPresence/README.md

+# OUTDATED.
+A better and modern version is on this forum: https://devforum.roblox.com/t/studiopresence-studiodiscord-rich-presence/2076043

 # Roblox Studio Presence
 This presence helps you with showing the status on Discord of what you are currently working on!